 About Chateau d’Orcher

 In 1434, the castle and its associated possessions and privileges were given to the Duke of Bedford – a top commander of English troops during the Hundred Years’ War.
 Yet in 1449 the estates reverted to the Crespins and later, by legacy, went to the Brézé family in 1488 and finally to the O family in 1539.

 Thomas Planterose took possession in 1735 and over the next ten years set about transforming the castle.
-In the 19th century, the estate became the property of the Rochechouart family, who had the castle restored and a stunning garden installed.
+In the 19th century, the estate became the property of the Rochechouart family who had the castle restored and a stunning garden installed.

 Nowadays, the castle grounds are open to the public all year for a small entry charge and you can join a historic tour of the castle.
 The gardens are also a highlight, boasting an 18th century orangery built in what used to be the fortress’ moat which offers a spectacular view of the Chateau.

 Or find peace and quiet in the ‘vegetable garden’ – an expanse of walled, landscaped lawn reaching out to the forest.
 You can also rent the castle’s grounds or rooms for fancy events.